acce-cloud/oodt-0.3-rmq-test-workflow/README.md

   Optionally, increase the number of WM containers:

   docker service scale oodt-wmgr=4

+* Send N (=10 by default) messages to the RMQ server, to start as many workflows on the WM containers.

+  ./step4_node1.sh

+  After sending the messages, the script monitors the RMQ server untill all messages have been pulled by the RMQ clients inside the WM containers.
+When the last workflow completes, all output products should be moved to $OODT_ARCHIVE.

 # Appendix: How to setup the tutorial on the Amazon Cloud